deepanshs/mrsimulator/docs/api_py/methods/MQVAS.rst

 **Example of ST-MAS method for I=5/2**

 Satellite transition correlation method is a 2D method for corelating the satellite transitions with the central transition.
-We may create a `stmas` method from ``MQVAS`` class just like we created the `mq_mas` method in the previous example.
+You may create a `stmas` method from ``Method2D`` class similar to the `mq_mas` method in the previous example.
 The main difference is setting up the transition query.
 Instead of a querying for the symmetric triple-quantum transition, in the case of mqmas method, we will query for satellite transitions.